Sportswashing and spectacle as Qatar’s World Cup of conflicts kicks off

 The greatest show on Earth will take place against a background of human suffering that cannot be ignored

 As Lionel Messi and the Argentine squad arrived in Qatar this week, driving through a £220bn infrastructure project built on “modern slavery”, there was unmistakable excitement.
 The players can’t quite believe the World Cup is suddenly here again.
-“Another chance” at victory, and immortality.
+“Another chance” at victory and immortality.
 It was much the same in the England camp, where the 14 players who have never been to the competition were almost just saying to each other: “It’s the World Cup!”

-And one like no other, for reasons way beyond the fact it is starting in November.
+And one like no other, for reasons far beyond the fact that it is starting in November.

-The disrupted calendar has at once made this World Cup one that has suddenly come out of nowhere and yet also weighed over the game for over a decade.
+The disrupted calendar has at once made this World Cup one that has suddenly come out of nowhere and yet also weighed over the game for more than a decade.
 It is a mere week’s preparation that goes back 12 years.

 That apparent contradiction appropriately reflects so many conflicts running through this World Cup.